mohitsahoo/api-pydev/README.md

 ### Problem Statment
 We have one file with the name books.csv.
-The CSV file contains the general information about the books, like book name, author, year of publication, etc.
+The CSV file contains the general information about the books, like book name, author, year of publication, etc. Develop two API endpoints, where you can see the requirements below:

 1. API will return number of rows requested from the books.csv file.
 	- Input : rows=3